 Once your Samsung keyboard recovers to the normal situation, don’t forget to turn off the safe mode on your Android device.

 There are several factors responsible for the Samsung keyboard keeps stopping on your device.
-If you are not sure why this is happening and what to do, the guide above should tell you the possible reasons for this issue and how to rectify the issue using various ways.
-Download DroidKit and follow the steps we listed for you would be a nice choice.
+If you are unsure why this is happening and what to do, the guide above should tell you the possible reasons for this issue and how to rectify the issue using various ways.
+Download DroidKit and following the steps we listed for you would be an excellent choice.